bonifacioronald/carve/README.md

 ## Getting Started

-1. Download the source code
+1. Download the source code and unzip it
-2. Open the source code on your IDE
+2. Open the source code folder on your IDE (Visal Studio Code Recommended)
 3. Run the source code on any physical / virtual device, [online documentation](https://www.fluttercampus.com/tutorial/4/run-first-application/)
 4. Start navigating and using the application's features.